-AHSL 5362 Motor Speech Disorders (3:3:0) A study of the neurologic foundations of speech, speech disorders that can develop as a result of damage to the nervous system, and the ways in which motor speech disorders can be diagnosed and managed.
+AHSL 5362 Motor Speech Disorders (3:3:3:0:0) A study of the neurologic foundations of speech, speech disorders that can develop as a result of damage to the nervous system, and the ways in which motor speech disorders can be diagnosed and managed.
 ISBN: 978-1-5-6593951-6

-AHSL 5370 Professional Issues in Speech-Language Pathology (3:3:0) An overview of contemporary professional issues and considerations related to SLP practice, including topics such as ethical conduct, caseload/workload issues, certification and licensure, health literacy, supervision of support personnel, reimbursement, and legislation related to the field.
-No textbook is required.
+AHSL 5370 Professional Issues in Speech-Language Pathology (3:3:3:0:0) An overview of contemporary professional issues and considerations related to SLP practice, including topics such as ethical conduct, caseload/workload issues, certification and licensure, health literacy, supervision of support personnel, reimbursement, and legislation related to the field.
+ISBN: 978-1597562034

-AHSL 5381-5385 Graduate Clinical Practicum: SLP (3:3:0) Supervised clinical practice in speech and/or language pathology.
+AHSL 5381-5385 Graduate Clinical Practicum: SLP (3:3:0:0:3) Supervised clinical practice in speech and/or language pathology.
 No textbook is required.

-AHSL5424 Pediatric Language Assessment & Intervention (4:4:0) Comparison of typical and atypical language in children from infancy through adolescence.
+AHSL 5424 Pediatric Language Assessment & Intervention (4:4:4:0:0) Comparison of typical and atypical language in children from infancy through adolescence.
 Assessment and management strategies for diverse populations, and varied service delivery models.
-ISBN: 978-158650741-1; ISBN: 978-032303685-6
+ISBN: 978-032303685-6